 “We're fine,” replied Malachi stiffly.

 “You two recognise what I am,” surmised Uncle M, gesturing to me and Malachi.
-We nodded cautiously, both glancing at Adina, who was obliviously staring at one of the tapestries on one of the walls.
+We nodded cautiously, both glancing at Adina, who was obliviously staring at one of the portraits on the walls.

 “I didn't know we came from an incubus bloodline,” said Malachi.

 “You don't know much about your history.
-Don't worry, I'm not surprised your mother didn't tell you anything.
+Don't worry; I'm not surprised your mother didn't tell you anything.
 Lillian was ashamed of her parentage.”
+I couldn’t help noticing that he was referring to her in the past tense, but I kept my mouth shut.

-“Why isn't she a succubus?”
-I asked bluntly.
+“Why isn't she a succubus?” asked Malachi bluntly.

 “We have an uncle?
 And a cousin?”